How do companies and organizations cope with the EU General Data Protection Regulation (GDPR) in the meantime?

-An interim balance sheet after about one year of EU GDPR
+An interim balance after 5 years of EU-DSGVO

 Aims and contents of the General Data Protection Regulation

 The aim of the GDPR is to strengthen the fundamental freedoms and rights of natural persons and the protection of personal data through a uniform data protection standard in the EU.
 It contains 99 articles, which are fully explained in 173 recitals.
 This includes, among other things:

 - the carrying of a list of processing activities

 The complexity of the General Data Protection Regulation intimidated from the very beginning.
 In particular, small and medium-sized enterprises and organizations.
 The results of a study by the digital association Bitkom in September 2018, four months after the deadline, already indicated this.
 Many companies had not yet reacted sufficiently to the entry into force of the new regulation.

 Only 24 of the more than 500 companies surveyed in Germany said they had completed the changeover completely.
 78 complained of higher costs due to the EU GDPR and 96 already called for improvements.*

 Lack of proportionality forces the little ones into the digital

 Bitkom President Achim Berg made a similar statement in May.
 He complained that member states, data protection authorities and companies would still interpret the data protection regulations differently.
 In addition, it is problematic that no distinction is made between global corporations and small and medium-sized enterprises.
 This disadvantages the smaller ones.